National Development Plan (Brunei): RKN 10 (2012–2017)

 $285.7 million under RKN 10 was allotted to the health sub-sector, of which $172.3 million was used to enhance technology use, treatment accessibility, and health infrastructure.
 The National Health and Medical Store Building, Rimba Health Center, Pharmacy Services Building, Tutong Dialysis Centre, the Women and Children Centre at Raja Isteri Pengiran Anak Saleha Hospital, and the Suri Seri Begawan Hospital's wards and facilities were among the noteworthy projects.
-Pengiran Anak Saleha opened the $64.5 million RIPAS Women and Children Centre on 22 April 2015, after it was finished on 30 September 2014.
+Queen Saleha opened the $64.5 million RIPAS Women and Children Centre on 22 April 2015, after it was finished on 30 September 2014.
 The first phase of the Agro Technology Park in Kampong Tungku, covering 50 hectares and scheduled for completion in January 2013, was part of Brunei's economic diversification strategy, focusing on agroindustry and halal product manufacturing, with the full 500 hectare project expected to create over 9,000 jobs, including more than 2,000 professional positions.
 Other projects included the first phase of the Mechanical Training Centre and the first phase of the 6 km dual carriageway Jerudong–Tungku Link Road (Tungku Highway), also expected to be completed in 2013.
 After that, the 5.5 km long third phase of the same highway was finished in 2016 at an estimated cost of $9.64 million.

 The implementation of RKN 10 projects faced several obstacles, including a lack of suitable construction sites and frequent changes in project scopes.
 Delays in creating and assessing tender documents and conducting project briefings further hindered progress.
 The prolonged hiring process for experts and various issues related to contractors also contributed to these delays.
 Despite these challenges, RKN10 continues to support the Ease of Doing Business (EODB) initiative and the growth of the private sector, particularly Micro, Small, and Medium Enterprises (MSMEs), as noted in the 13th LegCo session in March 2017.

 To enhance the implementation and oversight of the RKN 10 project, the government introduced initiatives requiring timely completion of projects, adherence to performance standards, and strict budget compliance.
 Payments had to follow project specifications, with additional funds subjected to rigorous inspection, while the RKN Project Management System emphasized value for money and average building prices.
 Effective oversight was maintained through regular site inspections, monthly meetings, and payment withholding for incomplete projects, with Prince Al-Muhtadee Billah supporting the program by frequently visiting project sites.